 Beavly is an online platform that connects people who want to learn skills with professionals who want to teach these skills.
 Run by Ijeoma Oguegbu and Barbara Okoto, it is one of two African startups accepted into the exclusive S Factory in Chile last year in November.

 ‘We promote informal learning to get graduates and unemployed adults out of the house and towards career success,’ Barbara explained.
-‘We focus on courses like makeup, gele-tying, fashion and designing.’
+‘We focus on courses like makeup, gele-tying, fashion, and designing.’

-They received a grant of USD$15000 to build their business from idea phase to working prototype.
+They received a grant of USD$15000 to build their business from the idea phase to working prototype.
 In May this year, they were accepted into Startup Chile, which is like a continuation of the S Factory, except now it’s for startups with a working prototype who are looking to achieve product-market fit.
 In this programme, they will receive $30000 to continue to build Beavly.

 Find out more about the pair behind the startup now.

 Hi, I’m Ijeoma Oguegbu, I’m the CEO of Beavly.
 I’m in charge of the back-end code and communicating Beavly’s mission.
 Barbara Okoto is the CMO (Chief Marketing Officer).
 She leads business and marketing strategy and helps with front-end coding.

 How did the idea for Beavly come up?